YummyOreo/wyvern/README.md

 ### What modules does it uses
 This uses `soket.io`, `ejs`, and `express`. (excluding `HTTPS` and `time`)
 ### How does it send messages?
 This uses `soket.io`, so we will use the methoid `soket.to(room).brodcast.emit()`.
-This sends a "emit" or Reqest to everyone in the room, other than the user sending the message
+This sends a "emit" to everyone in the room, other than the user sending the message
 ### What is a .ejs files?
 `.ejs` files are the same as `.html` files, but they are a little different, you can use JS by using `<% [js] %>` and it will act like a JS file!
 Example:
 ```js